nikbearbrown/NanoLex/Data/NanoLex_1.md

 #### Relational Adjectives (Pertainyms):
  - **Topical:** Pertaining to effects or applications on the skin, relevant to the use of BCTP 401 nanoemulsion.

-### Expanded Definition and Usage\nBCTP 401 nanoemulsion represents a significant advancement in topical analgesic technology, offering a highly effective, targeted approach to managing chronic pain.
+### Expanded Definition and Usage:
+BCTP 401 nanoemulsion represents a significant advancement in topical analgesic technology, offering a highly effective, targeted approach to managing chronic pain.
 By utilizing nanoemulsion technology, this formulation ensures deeper penetration and longer-lasting effects, which are crucial for patients with ongoing pain conditions.
 Its non-invasive application method increases patient compliance and satisfaction, providing a practical alternative to more invasive procedures such as injections or systemic drug administration.